-- 102. Machinery should only be used for the purpose for which it is designed - 103.
-Machines should only be used within the rated capacity specified by the machine manufacturer. - 104.
-Only the correct tools designed for use with a machine should be used.
-For example, only blades and cutter heads that are intended for use on a particular machine should be used. - 105.
-The use of chip limitation tooling reduces the risk of kickback and must be used on hand fed machines, including spindle moulders and single-end tenoning machines. - 106.
+- 95. Machinery should only be used for the purpose for which it is designed. - 96.
+Machines should only be used within the rated capacity specified by the machine manufacturer. - 97.
+Only the correct tools specifically designed for use with a machine should be used.
+For example, only blades and cutter heads that are intended for use on a particular machine should be used. - 98.
+The use of chip limitation tooling reduces the risk of kickback and must be used on hand-fed machines, including spindle moulders and single-end tenoning machines. - 99.
 Machines should never be left running unattended.
-Operators must never leave a machine that has been turned off but is still running down. - 107.
-Operators should never clean a saw with their hands or while the machine is running. - 108.
-Operators must be provided with push sticks or other hand tools so that their hands are away from cutters or saw blades when they work on small pieces of timber. - 109.
-Work pieces that have checks, splits, cracks or knots which could result in the work piece breaking up when machined, should not be used. - 110.
-Glued joints should be allowed to dry before working on work pieces. - 111.
-Deep cuts should be avoided as they increase the likelihood of kickbacks. - 112.
-Operators should not wear loose clothing or have untied long hair when using machinery, as loose clothing or long hair can be easily caught up in rotating parts. - 113.
-Operators should use appropriate personal protective equipment. - 114.
-Whenever possible, operators should stand back or to the side once the workpiece has been put through, to avoid ir njuries from kickb ack and flying g splinter S. Further reading Health and Safety Executive woodworking machines' Woodworking Information Sheet 'Safe working at
+Operators must never leave a machine that has been turned off but is still running down. - 100.
+Operators should never clean a saw using only their hands or while the machine is running. - 101.
+Operators must be provided with push sticks or other hand tools so that their hands are away from cutters or saw blades when they work on small pieces of timber. - 102.
+Work pieces that have checks, splits, cracks or knots which could result in the work piece breaking up when machined, should not be used. - 103.
+Glued joints should be allowed to dry before working on work pieces. - 104.
+Deep cuts should be avoided as they increase the likelihood of kickbacks. - 105.
+Operators should not wear loose clothing or have untied long hair when using machinery, as loose clothing or long hair can be easily caught up in rotating parts. - 106.
+Operators should use appropriate personal protective equipment. - 107.
+Whenever possible, operators should stand back or to the side once the workpiece has been put through, to avoid injuries from kickback and flying splinters.